Lochnivar/ashverse/canon-refresher-for-ai.md

 13. **DO NOT** assume Sherman's March to the Sea happens (war ends first)
 14. **DO NOT** assume Hancock's wounding is CSA setback (it's CSA victory)
 15. **DO NOT** assume OTL Reconstruction happens (entirely different post-war period)
+16. **DO NOT** commit or push changes unless explicitly requested by user
+17. **DO NOT** assume Warren commands V Corps at Appomattox (Griffin replaced him Jan 1, 1864)

 ---